Eric Cantona: 1994–95 season, 'kung-fu' incident and ban from football

-In the 1994–95 season, United looked to win a third successive league title, and for the first half of the season things went smoothly enough for player and club.
+In the 1994–95 season, United were in the hunt for a third successive league title, and for the first half of the season, things went smoothly enough for player and club.
 The season began with a 2–0 Wembley win over Blackburn in the Charity Shield, in which Cantona scored a penalty.
-Cantona frequently scored for Manchester United, who put intense pressure on a Blackburn side that led the table for much of the season, particularly with a 4–2 win at Ewood Park in late October, in which Cantona was on the scoresheet.
-He was also on the scoresheet the following month in a memorable 5–0 derby win over Manchester City, and on 22 January he scored the winning goal in a 1–0 home win over Blackburn that made the title race even tighter and brought Cantona's tally of league goals for that season to 12.
-He had also scored a further goal in an FA Cup third round win at Sheffield United, and a second double was possible.
+Cantona frequently scored for Manchester United, who once again battled for the title against a Blackburn side that led the table for much of the season, particularly with a 4–2 win at Ewood Park in late October, in which Cantona was on the scoresheet.
+He was also on the scoresheet in a memorable 5–0 derby win over Manchester City in November.
+On 22 January 1995, he scored the winning goal in a 1–0 home win over Blackburn that made the title race even tighter and brought Cantona's tally of league goals for that season to 12.
+He scored a further goal in an FA Cup third-round win at Sheffield United earlier that month, fuelling talk of a second successive title.
 The arrival of striker Andy Cole from Newcastle United on 10 January further boosted these hopes, even though Cole was cup-tied for FA Cup fixtures.

 On 25 January 1995, he was involved in an incident that attracted headlines and controversy worldwide.
-In an away match against Crystal Palace, Cantona was sent off by the referee for kicking Palace defender Richard Shaw after Shaw had frustrated Cantona throughout the game by closely marking him.
+In an away match against Crystal Palace, Cantona was sent off by the referee for kicking Palace defender Richard Shaw, after Shaw had frustrated Cantona throughout the game by closely marking him.
 As he was walking towards the tunnel, Cantona launched a 'kung-fu' style kick into the crowd, directed at Palace supporter Matthew Simmons, who had run down 11 rows of stairs to confront and shout abuse at Cantona.
 Simmons was alleged to have used the words "Fuck off back to France, you French bastard".
 Cantona followed the kick with a series of punches.

-A lengthy ban from the game was regarded as inevitable, with some critics calling for Cantona to be deported and never allowed to play football in England again, while others called for him to be banned from football for life.
+At a press conference called later, Cantona said, in a slow and deliberate manner: